linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 03 - Labor Productivity and Comparative Advantage.md

 To introduce the role of comparative advantage in determining the pattern of international trade, we begin by imagining that we are dealing with an economy—which we call Home—that has only one factor of production.
 (In Chapter 4 we extend the analysis to models in which there are several factors.)
 We imagine that only two goods, wine and cheese, are produced.
 The technology of Home's economy can be summarized by labor productivity in each industry, expressed in terms of the unit labor requirement, the number of hours of labor required to produce a pound of cheese or a gallon of wine.
 For example, it might require one hour of labor to produce a pound of cheese and two hours to produce a gallon of wine.
 Notice, by the way, that we're defining unit labor requirements as the inverse of productivity—the more cheese or wine a worker can produce in an hour, the lower the unit labor requirement.
 For future reference,

 we define $a_{LW}$ and $a_{LC}$ as the unit labor requirements in wine and cheese production, respectively.
-The economy's total resources are defined as  $L$ , the total labor supply.
+The economy's total resources are defined as $L$, the total labor supply.

 # Production Possibilities

 Because any economy has limited resources, there are limits on what it can produce, and there are always trade-offs; to produce more of one good, the economy must sacrifice some production of another good.
 These trade-offs are illustrated graphically by a production possibility frontier (line  $PF$  in Figure 3-1), which shows the maximum amount of wine that can be produced once the decision has been made to produce any given amount of cheese, and vice versa.

 When there is only one factor of production, the production possibility frontier of an economy is simply a straight line.
-We can derive this line as follows: If  $Q_W$  is the economy's production of wine and  $Q_C$  its production of cheese, then the labor used in producing wine will be  $a_{LW}Q_W$ , and the labor used in producing cheese will be  $a_{LC}Q_C$ .
+We can derive this line as follows: If $Q_W$ is the economy's production of wine and $Q_C$ its production of cheese, then the labor used in producing wine will be $a_{LW}Q_W$, and the labor used in producing cheese will be $a_{LC}Q_C$.
 The production possibility frontier is determined by the limits on the economy's resources—in this case, labor.
-Because the economy's total labor supply is  $L$ , the limits on production are defined by the inequality
+Because the economy's total labor supply is $L$, the limits on production are defined by the inequality

 $$
 a_{L C} Q_{C} + a_{L W} Q_{W} \leq L. \tag {3-1}
 $$

 Suppose, for example, that the economy's total labor supply is 1,000 hours and that it takes one hour of labor to produce a pound of cheese and two hours of labor to produce a gallon of wine.
 Then the total labor used in production is  $(1 \times$  pounds of cheese produced)  $^+$ $(2 \times$  gallons of wine produced), and this total must be no more than the 1,000 hours of labor available.
 If the economy devoted all its labor to cheese production, it could, as shown in Figure 3-1, produce $L / a_{LC}$ pounds of cheese (1,000 pounds).
-If it devoted all its labor to wine production instead, it could produce  $L / a_{LW}$  gallons— $1,000 / 2 = 500$  gallons—of wine.
+If it devoted all its labor to wine production instead, it could produce $L / a_{LW}$ gallons—$1,000 / 2 = 500$ gallons—of wine.
 And it can produce any mix of wine and cheese that lies on the straight line connecting those two extremes.

 # FIGURE 3-1